 Using a CAPTCHA in the admin area can reduce hacking attempts as it prevents automated scripts to brute-force or any other automated possibility of an attack on your login page.
 Go to your dashboard and then to the Plugins → Add New and then type, ‘CAPTCHA’.
 You’ll get loads of WordPress Plugins to enable CAPTCHA in your login page.

 I currently use Captcha plugin by BestWebSoft.
 This plugin has over 300,000 active installs and a good rating.
-This plugin creates a new area in your login page.
+This plugin creates a new area on your login page.
 Simply activating this plugin will create a CAPTCHA image, without which no one can log in even by knowing the username and password.
 This effectively blocks the automated scripted brute force attacks.
-Have a look on the given screenshot of the plugin utility.
+Have a look at the given screenshot of the plugin utility.

 7. Remove Error Message on the Login Page